Detroit Metropolitan Airport: Evans Terminal

-The Evans Terminal is home to a Lufthansa Business and Senator Lounge located between Gates D7 and D8.
-This lounge is accessible to passengers flying in Lufthansa premium cabins as well as select Lufthansa and Star Alliance elite members.
+Evans Terminal houses two six-lane security checkpoints, and eight gates equipped to serve international flights, which feed to U.S. Customs & Border Protection inspection facilities located on the lower level.
+It is also home to a Lufthansa Business and Senator Lounge, available to passengers flying in Lufthansa premium cabins as well as select Lufthansa and Star Alliance elite members.
 This lounge also grants access to Priority Pass members outside of peak hours.